Why MMA Is Growing Fast Worldwide

 The UFC On ESPN

-And now in year three, of their seven year deal with ESPN, more and more people than ever are being exposed to UFC, and MMA fighting.
-The UFC on ESPN.
+And now in year three, of their seven-year deal with ESPN, more and more people than ever are being exposed to UFC and MMA fighting.
+The UFC is on ESPN.

 Dana wanted to be on ESPN.
 He knew that’s where the UFC needed to be.
 It’s a sport.

-You don’t really realize the impact until you get on ESPN.
+You don’t realize the impact until you get on ESPN.
 The impact was been massive!

 Dana said when you turn your TV on at three o’clock in the afternoon, three o’clock in the morning, 6:00 AM.
 There’s a bulletin up there that says, “Connor McGregor versus Poirier”.
 Every single week that’s up there.
-And these fighters names start to drill into people’s heads.
-You do that over a seven year period.
+And these fighters’ names start to drill into people’s heads.
+You do that for over seven years.
 It’s massive.
 Not just for the brand, but for the individual fighters too.

-The UFC is also important to ESPN, in an age of cord cutting, ESPN is looking to grow, their “ESPN Plus” streaming audience.
+The UFC is also important to ESPN, in an age of cord-cutting, ESPN is looking to grow, its “ESPN Plus” streaming audience.

 And they have great content, and a massive fan base they’ve built over the last 20 years to finally get to ESPN.
-Where they can actually add value to them, and their demographic are called the cord cutters.
+Where they can add value to them, and their demographic is called the cord cutters.

 But the road to ESPN 20 years ago, for the UFC sounded laughable.

 UFC Commentator: “Dana, congratulations on your first show.
 That’s gotta feel good.”